-Guidance from the 2019 IRP indicates favorable economics associated with Idaho Power's exit from five of seven coal-fired generating units by the end of 2026, leaving only two units at the Jim Bridger facility operating into the 2030s.
-Idaho Power views this guidance as consistent with its long-term clean energy goals and expressed transition from coal-fired generation.
-The IRP's guidance further indicates favorable economics associated with pivoting towards an accelerated coal exit in future long-term resource planning if certain carbon policy is established.
+The 2019 IRP indicates favorable economics associated with Idaho Power's exit from five of seven coal-fired generating units by the end of 2026, and exit from the remaining two units at the Jim Bridger facility by the end of the 2020s.
+Idaho Power views this strategy as consistent with its long-term clean energy goals and transition from coal-fired generation, and further sees the B2H transmission line as a resource critical to enabling the exit from coal-fired generation.

-Idaho Power recognizes its obligation to reliably deliver affordable electrical energy to customers cannot be compromised as it strives to achieve clean energy goals and emphasizes the need to continue to evaluate the coal-fired units' value in providing flexible capacity necessary to successfully integrate high penetration of VERs.
-Furthermore, the company sees the evaluation of flexible capacity, and the possibility of flexibility deficiencies arising because of coal-unit exit, may require the preferred portfolio's flexible capacity resources to be on-line sooner than planned.
+Idaho Power recognizes its obligation to reliably deliver affordable electricity to customers cannot be compromised as it strives to achieve clean energy goals and emphasizes the need to continue to evaluate the coal-fired units' value in providing flexible capacity necessary to successfully integrate high penetration of VERs.
+Furthermore, the company recognizes the evaluation of flexible capacity, and the possibility of flexibility deficiencies arising because of coal-unit exit, may require the preferred portfolio's flexible capacity resources to be on-line sooner than planned.